UTK Environmental Health & Safety Procedure FS-030

-- Must not be attached to any window frames, walls, doors or door frames by any method that damages the finish when removed.
-This would include nails, tacks , brads, staples, screws and adhesives unless Facilities Services has approved charge work orders to repair any damages when finished.
-Some finishes can’t be effectively repaired like marble so it may be best to get these installations approved both for safety and building preservation ahead of time.
+- Must not be attached to any window frames, walls, doors, or door frames by any method that damages the finish when removed.
+This would include nails, tacks, brads, staples, screws, and adhesives unless Facilities Services has approved charge work orders to repair any damages when finished.
+Some finishes cannot be effectively repaired like marble so it may be best to get these installations approved both for safety and building preservation ahead of time.

 - The flame propagation criteria of NFPA 701 shall not exceed 10 percent of the specific wall.
 Example – posters and other paper materials shall not cover more than 10% of the wall.

 - Plastics, Styrofoam’s, and polyurethane foams cannot be used for decorations or furnishings.